DoctorWkt/Verilog_tic-tac-toe/README.md

 that gets a user move, validates it, updates the board, passes the board to ```gen_xmove.v``` to get the X move, updates the board, and loops back.

 The ```user.v``` module deals with user input and output.
-At present it is using the simulated UART written by Dan Gisselquist.
-Hopefully soon I will be able to synthesise this for a real FPGA.
+It uses the UART modules written by Dan Gisselquist.

+The project can be simulated on Verilator, and it now synthesises and runs on my TinyFPGA B2.
+At present the win detection code isn't working, which I suspect is because I'm using casez.